mlawford/budgeteer-frontend/README.md

 Budgeteer

-This repository contains the backend of the project; the frontend can be found [here](https://github.com/ryansperzel/budgeteer-frontend)
+This repository contains the frontend of the project; the backend can be found [here](https://github.com/ryansperzel/budgeteer-backend)

 ### Frontend